 (i) The tax basis of shares held for a period of less than 12 months is the cost of acquisition less any dividend distributions made during the period in which the shares were held.

 It should be noted that shares issued as a result of the capitalization of profits or other items of the net equity or through reinvested dividends or profits within 30 days following distribution will have no basis under either of the tax basis calculations.
 This is consistent with the treatment of the CUFIN calculation related to these reinvestments.

-(ii) The tax basis for shares held for more than one year is calculated based on:
+(ii) The following table shows the components of the calculation of the tax basis of shares that are held for more than one year:

-The original acquisition cost, adjusted for inflation;

-An adjustment for the net change in the CUFIN and Reinvested CUFIN balances; and

-An adjustment for the net change in the unamortized tax losses for the period during which the shares were held.